 Wow, aren’t these glass balls in shades of blue and green gorgeous.
 Some are transparent and some are opaque, which just adds to their interest and beauty.
 A bowl or tray holding these glass balls would be stunning on a coffee table or dining room table.
 I’m thinking maybe I could use some of my Christmas glass balls in the same way.

-At a stop at my closest Pier 1 (I’ll show you all their awesome Easter decorations later.), I discovered this beautiful mosaic~style large bowl.
+At a stop at my closest Pier 1, I discovered this large beautiful mosaic~style bowl.
 I can see it on a coffee table by itself or filled with glass balls, wooden spools or burlap balls.
-It was sitting on a navy place mat.
+It was sitting on a navy placemat.
 Remember the navy bed ensemble from Mary Cates?
+Navy is still in play for 2018.

 I fell in love with this peony wreath at Wisteria.
 Wouldn’t that beautiful on your front door?